 I love how simple this recipe was, but I ended up with a glorious restaurant quality meal that I could hardly believe I had made!
 Whenever you are preparing a meal like this do read the instructions from top to bottom so that you know what you will be doing before you start out.
 I have altered the order in the method to reflect what you need to do in each step, so marinating well ahead of time is a great idea.

 I hope you enjoy this recipe and find a time soon to try it yourselves.
-You can watch this Masterchef series on TVNZ Ondemand, which is pretty much the only way I watch TV as we are so busy with the family!!

 Thank you so much for stopping by to check out this recipe, if you haven’t already follow me on Facebook and Instagram and also to be the first to receive my recipes by registering your email below to subscribe to my page.